kaievns/nikolay.rocks/pages/Silly Thoughts/2015-08-24-elixir-first-impressions.md

 # Elixir: First Impressions

-I've been starring at [elixir](http://elixir-lang.org) for a while now.
+I've been staring at [elixir](http://elixir-lang.org) for a while now.
 It kind of looked good, but I just couldn't find a good enough excuse to give it an actual try beyond reading books and playing in REPL.
 But, recently, I started a small toy project which needs to process quite a lot